Sergio00166/webFILE/README.md

 ## API usage ##

-To get the JSON you need to use curl or wget or send a request asking for a JSON.
+To get the JSON you need to use curl or wget or send a request asking for a JSON (set in headers ACCEPT:"application/json").

 For the text browsers and legacy browsers there is a custom html for better browsing (for lynx, links, w3m, ie explorer).